 We gratefully acknowledge Dr. P. Anbalagan, Member Secretary, Maharashtra Pollution Control Board, for entrusting this very important and prestigious project to us.

 Our special thanks are to Regional and Sub Regional Officer of the concerned areas, for guidance during the sampling.
-The contribution of Shri V M Motghare (Joint director APC) is appreciated.
+The contribution of Shri V. M Motghare (Joint director APC) and Mr. Sameer Hundlekar (Field officer) is appreciated.